msyamkumar/cs220-s22-projects/p5/README.md

     Gets the index of the deadliest (most deaths) hurricane formed or dissipated within the given year range. year1 and year2 are inclusive bounds.

-    Returns the ID of the worst hurricane within the year range.
+    Returns the index of the worst hurricane within the year range.
     """
     pass
 ```